 Acute prolapse or proptosis of the eye occurs as a result of trauma.
 It is common in dogs and infrequent in cats.
 Prognosis depends on the extent of the trauma, the breed of dog, depth of the orbit, duration of the proptosis, resting pupil size, condition of the exposure keratitis, and other periocular damage.
 In cats, proptosis usually results from severe trauma to the head; often, other facial bones are fractured.
-The globe should be replaced as soon as possible if the animal’s physical condition will permit induction of general anesthesia ( see Proptosis in Animals Proptosis in Animals Proptosis is a sudden, anterior displacement of the globe, with entrapment of the eyelids behind the equator of the globe; it requires surgical replacement or globe removal depending on the... read more ).
+The globe should be replaced as soon as possible if the animal’s physical condition will permit induction of general anesthesia ( see Proptosis in Small Animals Proptosis in Small Animals Proptosis is a sudden, anterior displacement of the globe, with entrapment of the eyelids behind the equator of the globe; it requires surgical replacement or globe removal depending on the... read more ).
 Treatment consists of systemic antibiotics and occasionally corticosteroids, combined with topical antibiotics and mydriatics.
 Although the prognosis for retention of vision is guarded, the globe is usually saved.
 Return of vision occurs in ~50% of dogs but is rare in cats.